nicewaytodoit/aleksandar.ristevski.me/src/pages/articles/2020-12-24---PM2-To-The-Rescue/index.md

 ```
 it will generate an example `ecosystem.config.js` in our case we do not need *deploy* config block for now - we will cover it some other time.

-It is important to emphasize that location from where you are running pm2 and where the ecosystem file is placed is also important.
-The general advice is to keep an ecosystem file in the web content root `/var/www`.
+I would like to emphasize that location from where you are running pm2 and where the ecosystem file is placed is important.
+The general advice is to keep an ecosystem file in the root of the web content `/var/www`.

 ```js
 module.exports = {